 Does Medicaid cover stairlifts?

 Medicaid will cover stairlifts in the same way as Medicare.
-However, from state to state, there may be a Home and Community-Based Services waiver.
+However, there may be a Home and Community-Based Services waiver from state to state.
 An HCBS waiver is a Medicaid non-entitlement program that could help financially with a home modification for those who truly need a stairlift inside their house.

 Medicare Advantage plans in certain areas may cover stairlifts, but these plans aren’t available everywhere.
 There are no health insurance questions to enroll in Part C. You will need Medicare Part A and Part B.

 Talk to an insurance agent today at the number above to see which plan options are available to you.
-You can fill out an online rate form to start comparing plans online now.
+You can complete an online rate form to compare plans online now.